pietmas/mini-projects/README.md

-# Learning Journey Repository
+# Mini-Projects Repository

-In this repository, I am putting everything I am trying to learn, with small projects that help me exercise the usage of certain libraries and techniques.
-Currently, this repository includes a whiteboard project using OpenCV.
+In this repository, I am putting everything I learned or everything I want to focus on, with small projects that help me exercise the usage of certain libraries and techniques.

 ## Project List